 Run the following commands to install Kodi:

-After installing the application you can verify the version of Kodi media player using the following command:
+After installing the application you can verify the version of the Kodi media player using the following command:

 You can start Kodi from command by entering executing the following Linux command:

-Or, log out and select log in with Kodi session.
+Or, log out and select log in with the Kodi session.
 Or launch the media center from the Dash (may need restart).

 Congratulations!
 You have successfully installed Kodi.
 Thanks for using this tutorial for installing the Kodi media center on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official Kodi website.
+For additional help or useful information, we recommend you check the official Kodi website.